Peritonsillar abscess: Treatment

 Medical treatment with antibiotics, volume repletion with fluids, and pain medication is usually adequate, although in cases where airway obstruction or systemic sepsis occurs, surgical drainage may be necessary.
-Steroids may also be useful.
-Admission to hospital is generally not needed.
+Corticosteroids may also be useful.
+Hospital admission is generally not needed.

 Medication

 The infection is frequently penicillin resistant.
-There are a number of antibiotics options including amoxicillin/clavulanate, clindamycin, or metronidazole in combination with benzylpenicillin (penicillin G) or penicillin V. Piperacillin/tazobactam may also be used.
+There are several antibiotics options including amoxicillin/clavulanate, ampicillin/sulbactam, clindamycin, or metronidazole in combination with benzylpenicillin (penicillin G) or penicillin V. Piperacillin/tazobactam may also be used.

 Surgery

-The pus can be removed by a number of methods including needle aspiration, incision and drainage, and tonsillectomy.
-Incision and drainage may be associated with a lower chance of recurrence than needle aspiration but the evidence is very uncertain.
-Needle aspiration may be less painful but again the evidence is very uncertain.
+The pus can be removed by several methods, including needle aspiration, incision and drainage, and tonsillectomy.
+Incision and drainage may be associated with a lower chance of recurrence than needle aspiration, but the evidence is very uncertain.
+Needle aspiration may be less painful, but again, the evidence is very uncertain.

 Treatment can also be given while a patient is under anesthesia, but this is usually reserved for children or anxious patients.
 Tonsillectomy can be indicated if a patient has recurring peritonsillar abscesses or a history of tonsillitis.
-For patients with their first peritonsillar abscess most ENT-surgeons prefer to "wait and observe" before recommending tonsillectomy.
+For patients with their first peritonsillar abscess, most ENT surgeons prefer to "wait and observe" before recommending tonsillectomy.

 Epidemiology

 It is a commonly encountered otorhinolaryngological (ENT) emergency.

-The number of new cases per year of peritonsillar abscess in the United States has been estimated approximately at 30 cases per 100,000 people.
+The number of new cases per year of peritonsillar abscess in the United States has been estimated at approximately 30 cases per 100,000 people.
 In a study in Northern Ireland, the number of new cases was 10 cases per 100,000 people per year.

 In Denmark, the number of new cases is higher and reaches 41 cases per 100,000 people per year.
 Younger children who develop a peritonsillar abscess are often immunocompromised and in them, the infection can cause airway obstruction.